-Given the expansion of housing in the suburbs of Gloucester in the early to mid 20^{th} century, it is not surprising that many buildings of this age survive in the area around the FS05 site.
-The only structure worthy of note here is Royal Mail House on the corner of Eastern Avenue and Barnwood Road within the north eastern part of the site.
+Given the expansion of housing in the suburbs of Gloucester in the early to mid 20th century, it is not surprising that many buildings of this age survive in the area around the FS05 site.
+The only structure worthy of note here is Royal Mail House on the corner of Eastern Avenue and Barnwood Road to the west of the EA05 site.
 This structure was built in the late 1950s to early 1960s and first appears on an Ordnance Survey map of 1962.